 MeaningCourt dismissed the charge

 Across all jurisdictions, nolle prosequi accounts for the majority of DUI dismissals.
-The data does not capture the reasons behind individual nolle prosequi decisions, but the pattern is clear: in aggregate, more DUI cases are dropped by prosecutors than dismissed by judges.
+The data does not capture the reasons behind individual nolle prosequi decisions, but the pattern is clear: in aggregate, prosecutors drop nearly four times as many DUI cases as judges dismiss outright (1,693 nolle vs. 447 judicial dismissals on 17,600 resolved cases statewide).

 That ratio varies significantly by court:

-Fairfax County is overwhelmingly prosecutor-driven: a 7:1 ratio of nolle to judicial dismissal.
-Virginia Beach is nearly balanced.
-Prince William County has the highest combined drop rate of any high-volume court — and both mechanisms contribute.
+Fairfax County is overwhelmingly prosecutor-driven: an 8:1 ratio of nolle to judicial dismissal.
+Virginia Beach (7:1 in the opposite proportional direction) shows the lowest district-court drop rates overall.
+Prince William County has the highest combined drop rate among high-volume courts — with both prosecutor and judicial dismissal contributing.

 3. District court and circuit court are structurally different proceedings